-Some respondents who mentioned the Amendment sensed that it had regulated their decision-making even before, or without the direct application of any touch and certainly without any direct discussion of the law.
-They were attuned to the possibility that they would be confronted with force, if they transgressed the Amendment’s boundaries.
-Writing on psychiatric treatment, Szmukler notes that patients may operate under a ‘coercive shadow’ produced by threats, inducement and persuasion which may be as effective as formal legal sanctions.
-Women associated the Amendment with a “culture” or “mentality” exerting an unspoken atmospheric pressure which demanded compliance.
-One respondent described feeling as though “the 8th [Amendment] is like an invisible cage around all women of child-bearing age.”
+Some respondents who mentioned the Amendment sensed that it had regulated their decision making even before, or without the direct application of any touch and certainly without any direct discussion of the law.
+They were attuned to the possibility that they would be confronted with force if they transgressed the Amendment’s boundaries.
+Writing on psychiatric treatment, Szmukler notes that patients may operate under a ‘coercive shadow’ produced by threats, inducement, and persuasion that may be as effective as formal legal sanctions.
+Women associated the Amendment with a ‘culture’ or ‘mentality’ exerting an unspoken atmospheric pressure that demanded compliance.
+One respondent described feeling as though ‘the 8th is like an invisible cage around all women of child-bearing age’.
 Uncertainty around the Amendment’s scope ensured women’s compliance.
-This calls to mind Woodward and Bruzzone’s ‘cathexis’; the idea that the anticipated touch of the state, or the law, can co-opt subjects’ reactions within a wider oppressive apparatus.
-Cathexis relies on law’s capacity to generate affects which exert force on its subjects that exceed any direct encounter; bringing them into alignment with law.
-Literature on affect, regulation and health similarly explains how emotional atmospheric intensities produce and orientate subjects and subjectivities.
-Duff and Pykett’s work connects the orientation of subjects’ actions to atmospheres of fear and guilt.
-Berlant and Ahmed emphasise temporality and anticipation, arguing that pressures to move towards the future direct the actions of subjects in the present.
-Affect theory conceptualises regulation as operating at a visceral level, proposing that the exercise of power involves the constitution of subjects’ habitual modes of thought and action according to (i) the association of particular future states of being and achievements with specific emotional registers and (ii) the suspension of these futurities on the subject in the present to evoke particular emotional reactions.
-The contention that regulation materialises as affective atmospheres intersecting and moving with temporally-located visceral, embodied encounters resonates with literature on how we should think about consent during birth.
+This calls to mind Woodward and Bruzzone’s ‘cathexis’ – the idea that the anticipated touch of the state, or the law, can co-opt subjects’ reactions within a wider oppressive apparatus.
+Cathexis relies on law’s capacity to generate affects that exert force on its subjects that exceed any direct encounter, bringing them into alignment with law.
+Literature on affect, regulation, and health similarly explains how emotional atmospheric intensities produce and orientate subjects and subjectivities.
+The work of Duff and Pykett connects the orientation of subjects’ actions to atmospheres of fear and guilt.
+Berlant and Ahmed emphasize temporality and anticipation, arguing that pressures to move towards the future direct the actions of subjects in the present.
+Affect theory conceptualizes regulation as operating at a visceral level, proposing that the exercise of power involves the constitution of subjects’ habitual modes of thought and action according to (1) the association of particular future states of being and achievements with specific emotional registers, and (2) the suspension of these futurities on the subject in the present to evoke particular emotional reactions.
+The contention that regulation materializes as affective atmospheres intersecting and moving with temporally located visceral, embodied encounters resonates with literature on how we should think about consent during birth.
 In a time-space where physicality is so prominent, reported emotions and sensations are central to women’s legal consciousness of the Amendment.

-CONCLUSION: WAS ‘REPEAL’ ENOUGH?
+7 CONCLUSION: WAS ‘REPEAL’ ENOUGH?

 This article cannot tell us what HCPs thought of the Amendment or which HCPs made greatest use of it.
-It cannot show how HCPs, hospitals’ ethics committees, legal advisors HSE employees understood the Amendment or applied it in individual cases.
-It cannot tell us whether the Amendment was more often invoked in some hospitals than in others; or whether it was invoked as a last or first resort.
+It cannot show how HCPs, hospitals’ ethics committees, legal advisers HSE employees understood the Amendment or applied it in individual cases.
+It cannot tell us whether the Amendment was more often invoked in some hospitals than in others, or whether it was invoked as a last or first resort.
 It cannot tell us about undocumented shifts in practice around interpretation of the Amendment between 2000 and 2017.
 These are important questions for future study.
 Our article nevertheless makes some important interventions.
-Kirsten Anker writes that we can understand law as ‘a permanent interplay of ideas and principles in peoples’ minds, gleaned from innumerable sources, that resolves into ‘the law’ for any one person in any one situation.’
-A legal consciousness perspective recognises that subjective accounts of law have importance, whether or not they cohere with official legal discourse.
+Anker writes that we can understand law as ‘a permanent interplay of ideas and principles in peoples’ minds, gleaned from innumerable sources, that resolves into “the law” for any one person in any one situation’.
+A legal consciousness perspective recognizes that subjective accounts of law have importance, whether or not they cohere with official legal discourse.